Skills & Training

 Professional Qualifications and Awards for enterprises and those who support them

-Suffolk Chamber of Commerce is and Institute of Enterprise and Entrepreneurs Academy (IOEE) and a Small Firms development initiative (SFEDI) approved Center.
+Suffolk Chamber of Commerce is an Institute of Enterprise and Entrepreneurs Academy (IOEE) and a Small Firms development initiative (SFEDI) approved Centre.
+This means we can deliver professional enterprise qualifications from levels one to seven.